 PiaskiBorough of Piaski, Świdnica District, Lubelskie Voivodship

-Type of placeThe new Jewish cemetery in Piaski (at least 3 common graves.)
+Type of placeThe new Jewish cemetery in Piaski (at least 3 mass graves.)

 Information about the crime

 One of the residents of Piaski, born in 1932, observed one of those operations hidden in crops: “There were two graves.
 One perpendicular and the other parallel to the road.
 There was a ditch dug here, I can’t say how long it was but it was a long rectangle.
-[Now it is] on the border of the cemetery because everyone comes close [farmers working the land adjacent to the cemetery.]
+[Now it is] on the border of the cemetery because everyone comes close and take over the cemetery bit by bit [farmers working the land adjacent to the cemetery.]
 [Jews] were standing on a plank of wood.
 They had to undress and stand on the plank.
 And Ukrainians were shooting.
 On the plank and to the ditch!
 When they left, the ground was moving, I swear to God!
 Because there was just a bit of soil [the grave was thinly covered.]
 Later they brought Jews from somewhere, I don’t know from where, to the ghetto and then from the ghetto they brought them here.
 They were led past my window. […] For me it was interesting what they would do with them – I was a child. […] There were so many of them.
 But they were not Polish Jews but those brought in from Germany.
-They would do something to them but they were not our Jews, they were foreign.
 And all Jewish clothes were left on the cemetery, covered with petrol or something and burned.
 And poor folks from Piaski would come here and search for things that hadn’t burned.
 All the Jews were ushered to the cemetery by Ukrainians.
 All the Jews from the ghetto to the cemetery… Past my window.
 The Jews themselves were digging those ditches [on the cemetery.]
 They were undressing and burning the clothes.
 And our folks [Poles] were going through these rags looking for gold.”
 (Piaski, 2 August 2017.)

 Let’s hear from another witness: “From the direction of the ghetto a massive column of people – men, women, children – walked escorted by military policemen.
 The whole crowd turned left just next to our house, continuing towards the woods next to which the Jewish cemetery was located. […] Windows were looking out to the field – [we heard] shots and screams coming from the nearby cemetery.
 Someone told us that a couple of days earlier a local fire brigade was called and ordered to dig massive ditches on the Jewish cemetery.”
 (Szlązakowa, Świetlicki, 2000.)